-Lines 290 and 305c: “Inana ascends from the netherworld”.
-Between these two identical lines, documenting in only a few of the duplicates, the galla-demons who were sent with Inana to find her a substitute, are described.
-As Katz rightly argued, viewing the galla as emissaries of the netherworld who prosecute the instructions of the Anuna is also one of Angalta's innovations.
-No wonder therefore that they are presented as related to the netherworld just in the middle section, where all the innovations of Angalta occur.
-Nevertheless, as the wordings and order of lines 291–305 in each duplicate are different, it appears that the passage dedicated to the detailed description of the galla was probably added at a relatively later stage of the work’s formation, after the textual witnesses were already separated but still influence – or contaminate – each other.
-The latter suggestion may by the reason as well for the presence of ‘Inana’s ascent’ sentences both at the beginning of the passage or at its beginning and end.
+Lines 290 and 305c describe Inana’s ascent from the Netherworld.
+Between these two identical lines, documented in only a few of the duplicates, the text describes the galla-demons who were sent with Inana to help find her substitute.
+As Katz correctly argued, viewing the galla as emissaries of the Netherworld who prosecute the instructions of the Anuna is also one of Angalta’s innovations.
+No wonder, therefore, that they are presented as related to the Netherworld only in the middle section, where all the innovations of Angalta occur.
+Nevertheless, as the wording and order of lines 291–305 in each duplicate are different, it seems that the passage dedicated to the detailed description of the galla was probably added at a relatively later stage of the work’s formation, after the textual witnesses were already separated but still influenced – or contaminated – each other.
+The latter suggestion may also explain the presence of the ‘Inana’s ascent’ sentences at the beginning of the passage or both at its beginning and its end.

-In duplicates V, T and y the ‘Inana’s ascent’ sentence opens the paragraph of the galla-demons (l.
-290, see figure no. 1 above), while V also concludes the paragraph with the same sentence (l.
+In duplicates V, T and y, the ‘Inana’s ascent’ sentence opens the paragraph of the galla-demons (l.
+290, see figure 1 above), while V also concludes the paragraph with the same sentence (l.
 305c).
-By appending that sentence to the galla-paragraph, it locates the new addition precisely in the time of Inana’s departure from the netherworld.
-In terms of the narrative, this is again not necessarily and even making difficulties in the sequence.
-However, for the author, this appended sentence assisted to connect the new addition to the old sequence.
-As mentioned, V is the only one that assisted by this sentence in both the beginning and end of the paragraph (or perhaps the only one that preserved it).
+By appending this phrase to the galla-paragraph, the new addition is placed precisely at the time of Inana’s departure from the Netherworld.
+In terms of the narrative, this is again not necessary, and creates difficulties in the sequence.
+However, for the author, this appended sentence helped connect the new addition to the older sequence.
+As mentioned above, V is the only version that used this sentence in both the beginning and the end of the paragraph; or perhaps it was the only version that preserved it.
 This intensity probably led one of the copyists of V to erroneously alter the original temporal sentence in line 285 into an indicative sentence as well.

-The discussion so far has shown that wherever the textual witnesses present pluses or major wording and order changes, the repetitive sentence relating to Inana's ascent from the netherworld appears as well.
-In each of them, further philological considerations conclude that these are late additions, inserted in the old sequence by means of the ‘Inana’s ascent’ sentence.
-In light of this, can we assume that one of the ‘Inana’s ascent’ sentences in lines 285 or 306 also implies for an interpolation– together with the following or subsequent lines; an interpolation that occurred in an early stage of the formation of Angalta?
-After all, like in the other cases, so does here, the presence of two identical sentences with the same information at such a small gap is odd in terms of the narrative.
+The discussion so far has shown that wherever the textual witnesses present pluses or major wording and order changes, the repetitive sentence relating to Inana’s ascent from the Netherworld appears as well.
+In each of them, further philological considerations show that these are later additions that were inserted into the older sequence by means of the ‘Inana’s ascent’ sentence.
+In light of this, can we assume that one of the ‘Inana’s ascent’ sentences in lines 285 or 306 also indicates an interpolation– together with the following or subsequent lines - one that occurred in an early stage of the formation of Angalta?
+After all, similar to the other cases, here too the presence of two identical sentences with the same information within such a small gap is odd in terms of the narrative.

-It thus may suggest that the old stratum is in fact comprises of two formation’s stages.
-At first, only one of the temporal sentences attesting in the old stratum had connected between the end of Inana unit and the deeds of Inana out of the netherworld.
-In other words, immediately after telling how Inana was rescued (l.
-281: "Inana arose"), the author proceeds to tell how on the day of her departure (l.
-306: "as Inana was ascending from the netherworld") Inana met Ninšubur who mourned her out of the netherworld, and so on, until at last she found the happy Dumuzi and sent him to the netherworld as a substitute.
-In this very early stage, only one temporal sentence combined between the Inana unit and the middle section.
+The above discussion may suggest that the older stratum in fact comprises two stages of the text’s formation.
+At first, only one of the temporal sentences attested to in the older stratum connected between the end of the Inana unit and the deeds of Inana out of the Netherworld.
+In other words, immediately after recounting Inana’s rescue (l.
+281: “Inana arose”), the author proceeded to tell how on the day of her departure (l.
+306: “as Inana was ascending from the Netherworld”) she met Ninšubur who mourned her out of the Netherworld, until she at last found the happy Dumuzi and sent him to the Netherworld as her substitute.
+In this very early stage, only one temporal sentence connected the Inana unit and the middle section.